Home Spark

 • both cache and persist are lazy like transformations - they are only triggered once there is an action

-• spark need not cache all partitions, it would only cache the partitions based on the actions we use, e.g. if we use take(10), it would just cache the first partition, since the first partition should be self sufficient in providing with 10 records. however, if for e.g. we used an action like count(), it would have to cache all partitions
+• above is why spark need not cache all partitions, it would only cache the partitions based on the actions we use, e.g. if we use take(10), it would just cache the first partition, since the first partition should be self sufficient in providing with 10 records. however, if for e.g. we used an action like count(), it would have to cache all partitions

-• however, spark will always either cache the entire partition or nothing, it will never cache a portion of the partition
+• spark will always either cache the entire partition or nothing, it will never cache a portion of the partition

 • to evict from cache, chain unpersist() on the dataframe